 With this in mind, at the beginning of 2021, we launched a series of joint initiatives in various countries on the African continent to develop the supply chain for high-quality biofuels based on new circular economy models.
-These biofuels are produced from raw materials that are not in direct competition with food and fodder crops, such as agricultural waste and residue and non-food crops (e.g. miscanthus and short rotation coppice).
+These biofuels are produced from raw materials developed on marginal, severely degraded (e.g. due to desertification, drought or pollution) or abandoned land that are not in direct competition with food and fodder crops, such as agricultural residue and non-food crops (e.g. castor and Low-ILUC cover crops1).

 Strengthening our relationships with our African partners allows us to find substitute and additional sources to supply our biorefining system and meet the needs of the European market, while accelerating our decarbonisation goals.